umbraco/UmbracoDocs/Getting-Started/Code/Creating-Forms/index.md

 #Creating forms
-Creating forms with Umbraco is easy.
-It does require that you know your way around .NET MVC.
-So if you are familiar with adding a view model, views and controllers you are ready to make your first form.
+Creating forms requires that you know your way around .NET MVC.
+So if you are familiar with adding view models, views and controllers you are ready to make your first form.

 *You can also use [Umbraco forms](http://umbraco.com/forms).
 It let's you and/or you're editors create and handle forms in the backoffice.
 This includes setting up validation, redirecting and sttoring and ssending form data.
 Great UI, easily extendable and supported by Umbraco HQ.*

 In this example we'll create a basic contact form contain name, email and message field.

 ###Creating the view model
 First were going to create the model for the contact form by adding a new class to the `/Models` folder.
-Lets's call it `ContactFormViewModel.cs`.
+Lets's call it `ContactFormViewModel.cs`

     using System;
     using System.Collections.Generic;